bermudi/conventional-commits-unofficial/README.md

 - Communicating the nature of changes to teammates, the public, and other stakeholders.
 - Triggering build and publish processes.
 - Making it easier for people to contribute to your projects, by allowing them to explore a more structured commit history.
-- Enabling AI agents to understand project history and locate relevant specifications.
+- Enabling AI agents to understand project history and locate relevant specifications when present.

 ---